liquibase/liquibase-sdk-maven-plugin/README.md

 - liquibase.sdk.branchSearch
 - liquibase.sdk.skipFailedBuilds (default: false)
 - liquibase.sdk.github.token
-- liquibase.sdk.repo can be `liquibase/liquibase` or `liquibase/liquibase-pro`
+- liquibase.sdk.repo can be `liquibase/liquibase` or `liquibase/liquibase-pro`.
+Without an org, it assumes `liquibase`.
+It can be a comma separated list like `liquibase,liquibase-pro`

 #### find-matching-branch